anubhav0fnu/Lane-detection-in-video-stream/README.md

     conda install -c anaconda numpy
     conda install -c conda-forge moviepy

-**Step 2:** Open the code in a Jupyter Notebook
+**Step 2:** Open the [code](https://github.com/anubhav0fnu/Lane-detection-in-video-stream/blob/master/P1.ipynb) in a Jupyter Notebook.

-**Step 3:** Complete the project and submit both the Ipython notebook and the project writeup

-Cover these topics anubhav:
+**Step 3:** Run it.

+---

-a list of files contained in the repository with a brief description of each file any instructions someone might need for running your code an overview of the project
+#### a list of files contained in the repository with a brief description of each file
+examples : Few initial images to play with. findings : contains the annotated images after manuallu fixing the x's and y's
+pipeLine-screenshots: has images from 1-->10 explaining How the created pipeline.
+test_images: Input images to test the pipeline.
+test_images_output: output images after implementing pipeline
+test_videos: Input videos to text the pipeline.
+test_videos_output: output videos after applying the pipeline P1.ipynb: My code.(mostly modular)
+README.md: Brief overview on the project and how to run it. writeup.md: Complete line by line understanding of how the pipeline has been implemented.